Matsyir/pvp-performance-tracker/README.md

 # PvP Performance Tracker

 Tracks if you successfully hit your opponent off-pray or not.
 For example, if your opponent is using protect from melee, you must hit him with magic or ranged for a successful off-pray hit.
+Only useful for 1v1 PvP fights that involve overhead prayers, LMS being the perfect example.
+Multi will cause problems.

-Fight history panel:
+Fight history panel: (labels now say PvP rather than LMS)

 ![Panel Image](https://i.imgur.com/jGpayTj.png)